 What to expect in a consultation with our Breast Cancer Specialist at London Breast Cancer?

-The consultation (usually 30 minutes) is based in London (or virtual during the current COVID-19 crisis).
+The private consultation (usually 30 minutes) is based in London (or virtual during the current COVID-19 crisis).
 The consultation is first aimed at knowing you and understand your concerns in detail.
 In the presence of a specialist nurse, a thorough examination will help make an initial clinical diagnosis.
 Generally, this is followed by imaging of the breast such as a breast x-ray (mammogram) and an ultrasound.
 I discuss these images and their results with the consultant radiologist who sits in the next room.

 Following your scans, I will see you again to discuss the interpretation of the results and plan the next steps.
 If you need to have a needle biopsy, it can normally be done right away.
 You will receive those results at your next appointment within a few days.